Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 - Receive a visual cue confirming my order, so I know it's been processed correctly.
 - View detailed information about each book in the store, to help decide if it's right for me.
 - Browse the store's blog for news and updates.
-- View my order history to see what I purchased previously and when.
+- View my order history to see what I purchased previously and when and how much I paid.

 ### Store owner

-As the store owner I want to be able to:
+As the store owner I want to: be able to:

 - Add new products to the database and have them automatically display on the website so customers can purchase them.
 - Edit details of existing products, such as price if I want to offer a discount.